-For some, graduating The Immersion is just the start.
-Year 2 supports students in looking toward what is next in their work and life after completing The Immersion.
-Whether you need a reset after attending The Immersion years ago or you are a new graduate who wants to dive deeper into skills and togetherness, Immersion Year 2 is ready to welcome you back to Linne Doran.
+For some, graduating The Immersion is just the start of a lifelong nature connection journey.
+Year 2 supports students in looking ahead to what is next in their work and life after completing The Immersion.
+Whether you need a reset after attending The Immersion years ago or you are a recent graduate who wants to dive deeper into skills and community, Immersion Year 2 is ready to welcome you back to Linne Doran!

 What would it feel like to reconnect with the core routines of your Wilderness Awareness School student experience and continue your nature connection journey?
 Do you want to learn with a small and intimate group of like-minded people?